kev-zheng/hw2latex/README.md

 # hw2tex

-An easy to use command line interface for a standard LaTeX homework template using Jinja2 in Python 3
+An easy to use command line interface to create a standard LaTeX homework template using Jinja2 in Python 3

 # Example